barrieca/KRR_Project/README.md

 highly rated games.
 Unfortunately, this was a more pernicious issue that we were unable to overcome effectively.

 The end results of this can be found within the `data/` directory.
-Each query that we ran resulted in a .csv file of the game and its associated data.
+Each query that we ran resulted in a .csv file for the video game system and its associated data.
+For almost all of the systems there are multiple csv files.
+They all have the same format, but are the separate results from each of the broken up queries.

 #### Data Cleaning
 All of the data cleaning code can be found within `TripleGenerator.py`.
 A TripleGenerator object is created